MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlrequestplugin.md

 `User ID=...; Password=...;`

-   Support for this method is provided when Azure AD-integrated authentication can't be done.
+  Username and password authentication support is provided when Azure AD-integrated authentication can't be done.
 Avoid this method, when possible, as secret information is sent through Kusto.

 ### Azure AD access token